codeBelt/StructureJS/README.md

 # `StructureJS`

 A class based utility library for building modular and scalable web platform applications.
-Features opt-in classes and utilities which provide a solid foundation and tool set to build your next project.
+Features opt-in classes and utilities which provide a solid foundation and toolset to build your next project.

 ## Documentation
 * [Overview Video](http://www.codebelt.com/javascript/StructureJS_web.mp4)